wp-plugins/alo-easymail/readme.txt

 5. The widget on administration dashboard

 == Changelog ==

+= 2.4 =
+* Added: a new db table to store unsubscribed emails
+* Added: last_activity column in subscriber db table
+* Added: custom fields (thanks to eqhes!)
+* Added: clickable palceholders (post url, read online, site url) in newsletters are now tracked
+* Updated: smartupdater.js v.3.2
+* Updated: help screens and toolbar now use WP 3.3 API
+* Fixed: newsletter themes are now utf-8
+* Fixed: when on blog 'alo_easymail_newsletter_content' filter now is applied only to newsletters

 = 2.3 =
 * Added: support for newsletter themes in .php (thanks to eqhes!)